 & quote CDOL

 Overview: Discover China away from the tourist trail.
-Beginning in the historic city of Xi'an, home of the Terracotta Warriors, we then visit the pilgrimage site of Xiahe before climbing the roads up to the Tibetan Plateau.
-Many travellers to China visit the Great Wall, but few see the remote western end of it at Jiayuguan, 3000 miles from Beijing.
-We stop along the Silk Route at the oasis of Turpan before skirting the edge of the isolated Taklamakan Desert on our way to the famous market town of Kashgar.
+From the home of the famed Terracotta Warriors in Xi'an we make our way up to the Tibetan Plateau and the pilgrimage site of Xiahe.
+From here we journey to Jiayuguan and the end of the Great Wall, some 3,000 miles from Beijing.
+After a visit to the ancient silk route oasis of Turpan, it is time for an alpine respite at Heavenly Lake before again heading towards the desert, skirting its edges across to the famous market city of Kashgar.
 This adventure will leave you with amazing memories of a part of the world very few get to see.

 As the start of the ancient trading route the Silk Road and an imperial centre for 2,000 years, Xi'an has a fascinating history and rich cultural sites to discover.

 Pingliang is a city in China's Gansu Province that is overlooked by the beautiful and sacred Kongtong Mountains.